ahedberg/comp116-ahedberg/forensics/README.md

    /root/Documents, there are tracklists and tour dates for Celine Dion, as well.

 8. The suspect tried to delete files before his arrest.
-Autospy revealed several indications of recently deleted files:
+Autopsy revealed several indications of recently deleted files:
    * receipt.pdf
    * 1.jpg
    * 2.jpg

 9. There are encrypted files on this system.
+While Autopsy was ingesting the SD card image, it detected several encrypted files.
 Examples:
+   *
    * /usr/share/doc/fcrackzip/examples/noradi.zip -

 10. Yes.
 According to the file receipt.pdf in /root, the suspect went to see